Methane gas buildout in Virginia

-Multiple recent pipeline and compressor station projects have been announced and are now under review by the Federal Energy Regulatory Commission.
-The projects are located in Southside, Southeast Virginia and far Western Virginia and are related to expansion of existing pipelines.
+Multiple pipeline, methane gas power plant and compressor station projects have been announced and are now under review by the Federal Energy Regulatory Commission, Virginia Department of Environmental Quality and the State Corporation Commission.
+Some are already under construction after receiving approvals.
+The projects are located across the state, in Central Virginia, Southside, Southeast Virginia and far Western Virginia.

 Owner: TC Energy